 This proves the need for an impressive and effective water filter.
 If studies show that drinking more water per day can significantly lower your chance for heart disease, why wouldn't you take it upon yourself to drink the highest quality water?
 Drinking water that is riddled with chemicals and toxins, or using a inferior water filter will only solve one problem while creating others.

 The next question, if you believe you have a robust water filter (like Clearly Filtered), is to ask yourself are you changing your filter often enough?
 It is crucial for the filter to be changed in a timely manner in order to ensure you are always removing the toxins and contaminants that could cause harm to your body over time.
-As Momma always said, "better safe than sorry."

 What We've Learned